scratch-css/helpers/README.md

     - `.longer` - longest delay from the set.

-For more complex UI components you can check `Scratch UI Library`.
+For more complex UI components you can check [Scratch UI Library](https://github.com/scratch-css/ui).